Skip to main content Skip to main navigation Skip to search

 Current progress

 In 2024, AWTG agreed to develop an Australian Animal Welfare Guide for Virtual Fencing as the preferred approach for harmonisation.
-Drafting is currently underway for the guide.
-Feedback on the draft guide will be sought from a Stakeholder Reference Group and the AWTG subgroup before endorsement.
-The subgroup is working towards endorsement and publication of the guide by the end of 2024.
+Development of the draft guide is continuing to progress.
+Feedback on the draft guide has been sought from a Stakeholder Reference Group and the AWTG subgroup.
+The subgroup is working towards endorsement and publication of the guide by the end of 2025.

 Purpose of the guide